 To ensure a dignified and fulfilling life for the elderly, urgent efforts are required to strengthen health education programs and improve access to healthcare services.
 The long-term sustainability of these initiatives relies on effective collaboration between communities, healthcare providers, families, and government agencies (Anurogo et al., 2024).
 It is equally important for senior citizens to be aware of the benefits of physical exercise and yoga.
-Beyond health, perceived economic status is recognized as a significant factor influencing positive emotional well-being.
+Beyond health, perceived economic status is recognised as a significant factor influencing positive emotional well-being.
 Moreover, formal education and past life experiences serve as direct determinants of successful ageing and as factors shaping overall developmental outcomes (Cho, Martin, & Poon, 2014).

 Education in later life transcends the concepts of "active" or "productive" ageing by promoting cognitive health, fostering independence, and strengthening social connectedness through participation in structured learning activities (Noble et al., 2020).
 Education should not be viewed merely as the passive transmission of information for memorization.
-Instead, it encompasses a broad framework of subjects, activities, and pedagogical methods involving managers, staff, facilitators, and the learners themselves.
+Instead, it encompasses a broad framework of subjects, activities, and pedagogical methods that involve managers, staff, facilitators, and learners.
 These collective efforts help older adults develop the skills, attitudes, and competencies needed to remain active, engaged, and connected within their communities (Escuder-Mollon et al., 2014).

+xxxxxxx

 Empirical research indicates that older adults with higher levels of knowledge and awareness across various life domains are more likely to experience greater life satisfaction.
 Being well-informed enables them to make sound decisions regarding health, daily habits, social involvement, and the utilization of available services.
 Education further supports their ability to adapt to age-related changes, remain independent, and participate actively in community life-all of which are essential components of well-being.